PE and Sports Premium

 PE and Sport Premium for Primary Schools – GOV.UK

-How do we spend Sports Premium funding and what is its impact?
+How do we spend Sports Premium funding at St. George’s and what is its impact?

 Please see below for the impact of this spending:

-Evidencing The Impact Of The Sports Premium 2023
+Evidencing The Impact Of The Primary PE And Sport Premium 23 24

 PE specialists to help deliver and run the wider PE provision in the school, including active lunchtimes; physical literacy intervention, forest schools: £ 16,250.